 Well, if that didn't work, send someone from the dead to them.
-Abraham tells him that they have Moses and the property that the still pleading, that by sending someone from the dead to them, they would repent.
-The and the prophets (the living), they will neither hear the dead speak to them (16:29-31).
+Abraham tells him that they have Moses and the prophets to tell them.
+He's still pleading, that by sending someone from the dead to them, they would repent.
+The point is that we should be hearing the living, now, because if they didn't received the message from Moses and the prophets (the living), they will neither hear the dead speak to them (16:29-31).